 According to one website, The Netherlands scores 38 on PDI (for comparison, the US scored 40 and Australia scored 36; France: 68 - according to another website, Canada scored 39); 80 on IDV (US: 91; Australia: 90; UK: 89; New Zealand: 79); 14 on MAS (Denmark: 16; Norway: 8; US: 62; France: 43; Italy: 70); 53 on UAI (Sierra Leone: 54; Ethiopia: 52; US: 46) and 44 on LTO (Singapore: 48; US: 29).

 An emeritus professor at Maastricht University, Geert Hofstede, once said: “Culture is more often a source of conflict than of synergy.
-Cultural differences are a nuisance at best and often a disaster.” (at least according to a website that Geert Hofstede himself ).
-I would tend to disagree on this – but then, even if I am a dutchman, I am married to and I live and work in Québec, Canada, so I live and work in a mix of cultures, my children are bilingual (or will hopefully be bilingual one day) and I, myself, am trilingual.
+Cultural differences are a nuisance at best and often a disaster.” (at least according to a website that Geert Hofstede himself has a dispute with).
+I would tend to disagree on this - but then, even if I am a dutchman, I am married to a French woman and I live and work in Quebec, Canada, so I live and work in a mix of cultures, my children are bilingual (or will hopefully be bilingual one day) and I, myself, am trilingual.

 Culture, however, can be a serious obstacle in business.
 For one thing, the low PDI the dutch in general (and I myself as well) score would indicate that we (the dutch) don’t treat people in a position of authority with as much regard as some of them might like.
 I, for one, refuse to call anyone except God my “superior”: if the person in question is a human being, as I am a human being, we are created equal and he/she shouldn’t delude him/herself into thinking he/she is in any way (except perhaps pay grade) superior to me.
 Similarly, I do not expect by “subordinates” to behave like subordinates: it is a rare occasion that I will tell anyone what to do, rather than ask or suggest him/her to do something.
 That doesn’t mean that I can’t get things done by other people - it just means that those people tend to do those things voluntarily, that they tend to take pride in their work and appreciate both the requirements placed on their work (quality as well as efficiency) as important, and the appreciation they get for their work as significant.